 There are several schools in Kailua that give parents plenty of options.
 Public transport there is absolutely accessible, making commuting (and living, in general) in Kailua definitely a lot easier.

-The early 2010s saw Kailua rising from its slump and now it is enjoying a significant economic development.
+The early 2010s saw Kailua rising from its slump and now it enjoys a significant economic development.
 Kailua’s median household income is around $94,000, almost double the national average (take note – not just the entire state, but national).
 As you can expect, property rates are pretty steep in Kailua – and properties located right on the beach obviously command higher prices.

 Among the amenities in Kailua are shopping centers, fitness gyms, cafes, restaurants, several parks as well as public and private schools.